computablelabs/compspec/TopLevelSpec.md

         - [Applying](#applying): Applying to add a listing to a data market
         - [Challenging](#challenging): Challenging an existing listing within a data market
         - [Editing](#######): Editing a listing within a data market.
+      - [Investor and Owner Class](#investor-and-owner-class): All `MarketToken` holders are either investor class or owner class.
+These two token holder classes have different rights and responsibilities.
       - [Market Reserve](#market-reserve) [v0.2]: The reserve is the "bank account" associated with a given `Market`.
-        - The [algorithmic price curve](#algorithmic-price-curve) [v0.2]: Controls the price at which new investors may invest in market.
+      - [Algorithmic Price Curve](#algorithmic-price-curve) [v0.2]: Controls the price at which new investors may invest in market.
 Investor funds are deposited in reserve and new market token is minted accordingly.
-        - [Investor and data owner class tokens](#investor-and-owner-class) [v0.2]: Holders of market token are investor class or data owner class.
-Investor class tokens can't own any listings in the market, but have right to withdraw funds from reserve by burning their tokens.
-Data owner class tokens can own listings in market, but can't withdraw funds from reserve.
       - [Queries](#queries) [v0.3]: Each `Market` supports queries against the data in this market.
 Queries are run on a `Backend` tied to the market and can be specified in a supported [query language](#query-language)
         - [Query Pricing](#query-pricing) [v0.3]: Users have to pay to run queries.
 This pricing structure has to reward the various stakeholders including listing owners (data), backend system owners (compute), and the market itself (investors)
         - [Query Rake](#query-rake) [v0.3]: What fraction of the payment goes to each stake holder?